nayeem92/PHP-Book-Management-System/README.md

 *Books get added to the list instantly*

 ![Screenshot 2](screenshots/clear-books.PNG)
-*We can clear the books which resets the session and empties the array *
+*We can clear the books which resets the session and empties the array.*

 ![Screenshot 3](screenshots/displaying-books.PNG)
 *We can see all the books right away after adding.*